Top Eight Reasons Why It’s Great to Be a WAA Member | Wisconsin Alumni Association

 - A tradition unlike any other.
-Being a member is a tradition that’s as time-honored as singing “Varsity.”
+Being a member is as time-honored as singing “Varsity.”

 - Perk up.
 You can’t help but feel good about being a member when you consider the variety of members-only benefits at your disposal.